-When you mention Italian meat sauces, most people will immediately think of those monuments of Italian cooking, the ragù alla napoletana and the ragù alla bolognese, sauces that require hours of cooking and fairly elaborate preparation.
+When you mention Italian meat sauce, most people will immediately think of those monuments of Italian cooking, the ragù alla napoletana and the ragù alla bolognese.
+Those sauces that require hours of cooking and fairly elaborate preparation.
 These time-consuming ragù are, quite rightly, reserved for special occasions.
 Ragù alla napoletana is often called ‘Sunday sauce’ among Italian-American (and ‘il ragù della domenica‘ among Italians), an expression from back in the days when the main event of every Sunday was a grand, multi-course meal.
 I suspect that for most people, even in Italy, these dishes are prepared less often than that these days.

 For everyday cooking, however, here is a far simpler meat sauce that may not exactly be fast food, but it certainly take far less time and effort.
-This generic meat sauce doesn’t have the complexity of one of those monumental sauces, but it’s plenty satisfying nonetheless, All you need is some chopped meat, some canned tomatoes and a few aromatic vegetables, and about 2 hours to spare, most of which can be spent away from the stove.
+This generic sauce doesn’t have the complexity of one of those monumental sauces, but it’s plenty satisfying nonetheless, All you need is some chopped meat, some canned tomatoes and a few aromatic vegetables, and about 2 hours to spare, most of which can be spent away from the stove.
 I love to make this sauce with ground pork,which to my taste is more savory, but you can use ground beef as well, either instead of or in combination with the pork—in fact, it is far more common to do so.

-1 medium onion, finely chopped
+- 1 medium onion, finely chopped

-1 small carrot, finely chopped
+- 1 small carrot, finely chopped

-1 stalk of celery, finely chopped
+- 1 stalk of celery, finely chopped

-500g (1 lb.) ground pork (and/or beef)
+- 500g (1 lb.) ground pork (and/or beef)

-A splash of red wine
+- A splash of red wine

-Salt and pepper
+- Salt and pepper

-1 large can (800g, 28 oz.) of canned tomatoes, passed through a food mill (or use crushed tomatoes)
+- 1 large can (800g, 28 oz.) of canned tomatoes, passed through a food mill (or use crushed tomatoes)

-1 spoonful of tomato paste
+- 1 spoonful of tomato paste

-A few dried porcini mushrooms, reconstituted in water
+- A few dried porcini mushrooms, reconstituted in water

 In a large pot, preferably of terracotta or enameled cast iron, make a soffritto by gently sautéing the onion, carrot and celery in olive oil until the vegetables are very soft, taking care never to brown them.
 (It helps to add a pinch of salt, which draws out the vegetables’ own liquids, as well as a spoonful of water from time to time.
 This both speeds up the softening process and helps avoid browning.)